maryannroshani/maryannroshani.github.io/README.md

 Here is a code snippet/sample of a project that I was Involved.

-Project Overview
-Project Mars is a cloud-based social-media platform that allows users to trade skills with each other.
-I contributed as a Test Analyst in both Manual and Automation Testing.

 Technologies Used and Learning outcomes:

 ○ .NET core in Visual Studio 2019 along with Selenium Webdriver